codefresh-io/docs.codefresh.io/_docs/single-sign-on/team-sync.md

 * Automatically, in the Codefresh UI when you set up the SSO account for the IdP, through the **Auto-sync team** option.
 For details, see the SSO setup for your IdP.
 * Manually, through the Codefresh CLI's [synchronize teams command](https://codefresh-io.github.io/cli/teams/synchronize-teams/){:target="\_blank"}.

-> Team-sync is supported for OIDC providers.
-  For SAML, team-sync is supported only for Google.

 ## CLI synchronize teams